jagill/nerd-smalltalk/src/html/ancientEgypt.md

 ancient times to describe Egypt's chronology.
 Dynasties represent lineages of kings, connected by family relations as well as the location of their seat of power.
-Some dynasties (especially those in the stable Kingdom periods) last a long time; some dynasties (especially those in the less-stable Intermediate periods) were quite short.
+Some dynasties (especially those in the stable Kingdom periods) lasted a long time; some dynasties (especially those in the less-stable Intermediate periods) were quite short.

 Later authors have grouped these dynasties into well-established _Periods_.